2016 Global LNG trade jumps 5% to set new record for third consecutive year, as LNG comes to the fore as a fuel of choice

 Natural gas has many important benefits – it is abundant, flexible and is the perfect complement to intermittent renewables for power generation.
 Natural gas provides clean affordable heating for industrial processes and for commercial and residential customers around the world.
-Natural gas also has benefits relative to coal and oil – in terms of lower carbon emissions, of course, but also in terms of particulates and other pollutants that contribute to poor air quality and ensuing health concerns.
+Natural gas also has benefits relative to coal and oil – in terms of lower carbon emissions as well as particulates and other pollutants that contribute to poor air quality and ensuing health concerns.

-The World LNG Report, a flagship publication of IGU first published in 2010, provides key insights into LNG industry developments through the end of calendar year 2015.
+The World LNG Report, a flagship publication of IGU first published in 2010, provides key insights into LNG industry developments through the end of calendar year 2016.
 While the Report’s focus remains, as in years past, upon recent historical data on world LNG activity, the Report also provides key insights on issues addressing world LNG activity going forward.
 Now published on an annual basis, the Report serves many in the international energy business as a standard desk reference for information on the LNG industry.
-To download the full report, please visit www.igu.org
+To download the full report, please click here.

 For further information please contact: